 - Mail...the post office with forward mail with a beginning and ending date.
 If you are in one location, this works perfectly.
 If you are on the road you can have a family member forward you mail occasionally or you can have your mail forwarded to a service and they will take care of this for you.

 - Turning off the water if possible...I know, you think this is a no brainer.
-You need to consider that if you turn off your water you also need to turn off your water tank.
+You need to consider that if you turn off your water you also need to turn off your water heater.
 The tank could burn up without water.
-Our heating system is dependent on the water so we must then decide if we want to turn off all the heat too.
+Some heating system is dependent on the water.
+Can you turn your heat off and not have big problems?
 Draining pipes might be necessary if you are from the frozen north!
-But, no matter what, you need to find a way to have your water turned off.
+But, no matter what keep in mind what water can do.
+If you cannot turn it off, have someone check you home frequently.
 Water damage is a horrible thing and it happens a lot!

 - Have the insurance for you second car changed...this can save you a lot of money.
-The insurance company will change the cost for you if you have the car in storage.
-Cutting the cost for car insurance for six months out of the year saves around $400.
+The insurance company will reduce the cost for you if you have the car in storage.
+Cutting the cost for car insurance for six months out of the year saves you money.
 In my world this is huge.

 - Keeping the bad guys out...I know people that turned on an alarm system and walked away feeling very secure.
 When their house was broken into, the response from both the police and the system operators was less than wonderful.
 They came home to a real mess.
 Be very careful.
-We have someone check in occasionally.
+We have someone check in occasionally and ask neighbors to be watchful too.
+We leave our phone number as well as our local family's number with them.

 - Make choices about turning off garbage, TV, internet, phone service, etc. Most of these services have a "vacation/hibernation" setting.
 That means that they don't disconnect you entirely and all you need to do when you return is give them a call and they turn your service back on.
 Your garbage can, TV cable box and your modem for internet hook-up can remain in place.
 You might have to pay a small fee but it could be cheaper that paying to have services reconnected.
 This also gives you the option of coming home for a short period of time or letting a friend/relative use the home and having the services needed.
 We come home at Christmas and have our internet, garbage and TV turned back on for that short period of time.
 You make the choice.

-- If you leave the elctricity on, UNPLUG EVERYTHING that can be disconnected...the vampires appliances can cost a lot!!!
+- If you leave the electricity on, UNPLUG EVERYTHING that can be disconnected...the vampires appliances can cost a lot!!!